Squibs/freeCodeCampOLD/Front End Development Certification/cat-photo-app/README.md

 - Use # to stylize IDs for example ```#thick-green-border { }```.
 - Styles are read from top to bottom; stylings declared after previous ones will take precedence.
 	- ```<div class="brown-font blue-font">``` Whichever class was declared second will take precedence.
-- In-line styles will take precednce over CSS classes and stylings at top
+- In-line styles will take precedence over CSS classes and stylings at top

 Summary of precedence:
 Body Element < CSS Class < Order of CSS Classes < ID Stylings < In-line Styles < !important